 The Workflow Designer provides the following basic activity types you can use to build workflows.
-The icons for each activity are defined by the Business Process Management Initiative.
-For more information about the Business Process Management Initiative, see www.bpmi.org.

 Start of Workflow Starts the workflow when its associated triggers match incoming events from a data source.
 A workflow can have multiple Start of Workflow activities that create more than one flow at the same time.
 When you associate a trigger with the activity, you can choose an abstract trigger revision.
-For more information about abstract trigger revisions, see Section 3.6, "Understanding Abstract Trigger Revisions," on page 42. • Task Performs a specific task, such as collecting user input or sending an email, before proceeding.
+For more information about abstract trigger revisions, see Understanding Abstract Trigger Revisions. • Task Performs a specific task, such as collecting user input or sending an email, before proceeding.
 An associated piece of code, or module, performs the task.
-Aegis provides several activity libraries that group Task activities according to function.
-Each Aegis adapter provides its own library of product-specific activities.
-Task activities in an Aegis or adapter library have an icon that represents their functions, such as the Send Email activity.
-A Join Allows the process to split into multiple parallel flows or combine two or more parallel flows into one.
-Join activities require the workflow to meet the conditions on all incoming conditional connectors before it proceeds to the next activity.
-For more information about satisfying multiple conditional connectors with a Join activity, see Section 4.5.3, "Understanding How Join Activities Interact with Conditional Connectors," on page 53.
+Workflow Automation provides several activity libraries that group Task activities according to function.
+Each Workflow Automation adapter provides its own library of product-specific activities.
+Task activities in an Workflow Automation or adapter library have an icon that represents their functions, such as the Send Email activity.
+4 Join Allows the process to split into multiple parallel flows or combine two or more parallel flows into one. • Join activities require the workflow to meet the conditions on all incoming conditional connectors before it proceeds to the next activity.
+For more information about satisfying multiple conditional connectors with a Join activity, see Understanding How Join Activities Interact with Conditional Connectors.
 Wait for New Email Message Waits for an incoming message that matches the defined filter.
 If a matching message does not arrive in the specified time frame, the process continues.
 Pause for Specified Time Waits for a specified period of time or until a specified time before continuing.
-Capture Waits for errors to occur in the workflow.
-Workflow Errors This activity sits outside the main flow.
+Capture Workflow Errors Waits for errors to occur in the workflow.
+This activity sits outside the main flow.
 When an error occurs, the flow "jumps" to this activity and proceeds down an alternate flow that handles the error before rejoining the main flow.

 End of Workflow Marks the end of the process.
-VVOIKIIOW A workflow can have multiple End activities, depending on the number of sub-flows.
+A workflow can have multiple End activities, depending on the number of sub-flows.
 If the workflow has multiple flows but only one End of Workflow activity, a Completed icon displays when the first flow terminates, even if other flows are still active.